wickhill/jump-to-conclusions-app/README.md

 * []() Prop drilling, the process of passing data from parent to child components through props, was attempted.
 However, it led to a complicated and hard-to-manage codebase without resolving the various, core `randomizer` issues.
 * []() To address these challenges, `UserContext.jsx` was implemented.
 This component simplified the code significantly, making it more manageable and easier to debug.
 * []() `UserContext.jsx` provided a centralized state management solution using React’s Context API, allowing state and functions to be accessed by any component without prop drilling.
+* []() `UserContext.jsx` also avoids unnecessary re-renders by isolating state changes to the components that need them.

 **A Not-So-Modular Compromise**